 - Building society Nationwide accepts applications from all graduates, regardless of degree class.

 Employers who state they are looking for 2.1s may still be willing to consider your application if your results have been affected by mitigating circumstances.

 A number of engineering employers accept graduates with 2.2 degrees for either some or all of their graduate engineering schemes, including AECOM, Babcock International Group, Balfour Beatty, Jaguar Land Rover and National Grid.

 Getting a graduate job in construction, civil engineering or quantity surveying with a 2.2

 Some employers in construction, civil engineering and quantity surveying either don't specify a minimum degree result or are willing to consider graduates with 2.2s for some or all of their schemes.
-These include AECOM and Amey.
+These include Amey, Costain and Barratt Homes.

 Hunting for a graduate job in property if you've got a 2.2